hundin-billig/python-network-scripts/Threaded Port Scanner/readme.txt

 This is a threaded port scanner.
 It will scan a typical network in around 18 - 20 seconds.
-It will only output those ports that are active, displaying their RTT response time.
+It will only output those addresses in the network that are active, displaying their RTT response time.
+Do not scan any networks that you do not have permission to scan....you can be held liable for breaking any civil, state, or national laws against hacking.